threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 * Create the Docker image
 * Push the Docker image to the Docker Hub
-* Convert the Docker image to a Zero-OS FList
+* Convert the Docker image to a Zero-OS flist
-* Deploy a micro VM with the FList on the ThreeFold Playground with Terraform
+* Deploy a micro VM with the flist on the ThreeFold Playground with Terraform

-One important thing to have in mind is that, when we create an FList, what we are doing is basically automating the required steps to deploy a given workload on the TFGrid.
+One important thing to have in mind is that, when we create an flist, what we are doing is basically automating the required steps to deploy a given workload on the TFGrid.
 Usually, these steps would be done manually and step-by-step by an individual deploying on a micro or a full VM.

-Once we've successfully created an FList, we thus have a very quick way to deploy a specific workload while always obtaining the same result.
-This is why it is highly recommended to test a given deployment on a full or micro VM before building an FList.
+Once we've successfully created an flist, we thus have a very quick way to deploy a specific workload while always obtaining the same result.
+This is why it is highly recommended to test a given deployment on a full or micro VM before building an flist.

-For example, in the case of building a Nextcloud All-in-One FList, the prerequisites would be to successfully deploy a Nextcloud AIO instance on a full VM by executing each step sequentially.
+For example, in the case of building a Nextcloud All-in-One flist, the prerequisites would be to successfully deploy a Nextcloud AIO instance on a full VM by executing each step sequentially.
 This specific example is documented in the Terraform section [Nextcloud All-in-One Guide](../../terraform/advanced/terraform_nextcloud_aio.md) of the System Administrators book.

-In our case, the FList we will be using has some specific configurations depending on the way we deploy Nextcloud (e.g. using or not the gateway and a custom domain).
+In our case, the flist we will be using has some specific configurations depending on the way we deploy Nextcloud (e.g. using or not the gateway and a custom domain).
 The Terraform **main.tf** we will be sharing later on will thus take all this into account for a smooth deployment.

 # Docker Image Creation

-As we've said previously, we will explore the different components of the existing Nextcloud FList directory.
+As we've said previously, we will explore the different components of the existing Nextcloud flist directory.
 We thus want to check the existing codes and try to understand as much as possible how the different components work together.
 This is also a very good introduction to the ThreeFold ecosystem.

 We will be using the codes available on the [ThreeFold Tech Github page](https://github.com/threefoldtech).
 In our case, we want to explore the repository [tf-images](https://github.com/threefoldtech/tf-images).

-If you go in the subsection [tfgrid3](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3), you can see many different FLists available.
+If you go in the subsection [tfgrid3](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3), you can see many different flists available.
 In our case, we want to deploy the [Nextcloud All-in-One Flist](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3/nextcloud).

-## Nextcloud FList Directory Tree
+## Nextcloud Flist Directory Tree

-The Nextcloud FList directory tree is the following:
+The Nextcloud flist directory tree is the following:

 ```
 .